 For these reasons, if your plans are to aggressively pay off your loans, it makes little sense to take on the fixed rate and pay for the student loan refinance company to insure you against interest risk.
 Even if you’re not convinced that you’ll be able to knock out the loans in 2-3 years, the premium you pay at the beginning of the loan will be dramatically high as compared to the later years.
 Is there a risk that you could come out worse because interest rates skyrocket?
 Yes.
 But is that risk worth $1,450 a year?
 I don’t think so.

 If you’re still worried about taking on interest rate risk, consider that you can start with the variable rate and make a choice later to switch to a fixed rate.
+You can use a tool like Credible to quickly get a sense of the various interest rates (fixed or variable) that are available in the market across different repayment terms.
 I could see someone switching from a variable to a fix if something drastic happens in your life like a job loss, other financial disaster, birth of twins, etc. I know that Earnest offers you the option to switch between a fixed or variable rate during the course of the loan (up to once every 6 months).
 If interest rates go up, you won’t get the same lower fixed rate originally offered, but this should be enough to get you comfortable that you won’t end up in some financial circle of hell where you did the right thing by going with the variable rate but met with an unexpected financial disaster, had to delay repaying your loans, watched interest rates skyrocket and are somehow stuck paying off 15% student loans.
 I know the conservative nature of lawyers means that we should consider that possibility, but I think it’s highly remote.
 Go with the variable rate.